Some people on the internet say that The Escape Artist is running out of fresh material.

 Customers of wealth management firms are often paying 2.0% – 2.5% per year.
 The problem is that fees are deducted silently, invisibly and stealthily.
 This will cost you hundreds of thousands of pounds over your lifetime.
 Maybe millions.
 Don’t believe me?
 Check the maths and calculate your own investing costs.

 How many clients know how much they are paying in total (including adviser fees, fund management fees and trading commissions)?
-People are being fleeced while they bury their heads in the sand.
-Its part-tragedy, part-farce.

 If you don’t know upfront how much financial advice is costing you, then you’re probably being screwed.

 Ice Ice Baby (Vanilla Ice)